walles/batterylogger/README.md

 that.
 Or maybe when services start / stop in general?

 * Make a preference for disabling the service.

-* Startup feels slow on my phone, profile that maybe?

 * Make sure there's room for displaying a text event at the far left of the graph.
 Right now, any leftmost event is printed mostly outside of the